matter-labs/zinc/zinc-book/src/05-operators/04-casting.md

 }

 let a = 1; // inferred as u8
-let b = a as i8; // explicit casting to the opposite sign with the same bitlength let c: u8 = Order::First; // implicit casting to an integer of enough bitlength
+let b = a as i8; // explicit casting to the opposite sign let c: u8 = Order::First; // implicit casting to an integer
 ```